postsharp/PostSharp.Engineering/README.md

   * `WebPublish.targets`: Configures the release build of web projects to be published as a zipped artifact.
   * `TestsPublish.targets`: Configures the release build of test projects to be published as a zipped artifact.

-Both packages must be used at the same time.
+Both packages must be used at the same time and the versions must match.

 ## Concepts

 ### Terminology

-A _product_ is almost synonym for _repository_.
+A _product_ is almost a synonym for _repository__.
 There is a single product per repository, and the product name must be the same as the repository name.
 A product can contain several C# solutions.

-### Build and testing locally
+### Building and testing locally

 For details, do `Build.ps1` in PowerShell and read the help.